semiologic/contact-form/readme.txt

 Yahoo, AOL, Google and others have begun to implement [DMARC](http://www.dmarc.org/) to further combat spam.
 Basically is the sender's email domain does not match the sender's email server, the receiver email server wil query the email domain and ask what to do with this unauthenticated message.
 Stricter enforcement has it being discarded as spam.

-The contact for now has the user's entered email address being set in the Reply-To email header.
-The From address will now be default sender address for the domain wordpress@domain.com).
+The contact form now has the user's entered email address being set in the Reply-To email header.
+The From address will now be default sender address for the domain wordpress@yourdomain.com).

 = Help Me! =

-The [Semiologic forum](http://forum.semiologic.com) is the best place to report issues.
+The [Semiologic Support Page](https://www.semiologic.com/support/) is the best place to report issues.

 == Installation ==